mrkshllr/BiXT/INSTALL.md

 ## Prerequisites: Environment & Packages
 Please install [PyTorch](https://pytorch.org/)  as appropriate for your system.
-This codebase has been developed with python 3.8.16, PyTorch 2.0.1, CUDA 11.8 and torchvision 0.15.2 with the use of an [anaconda/miniconda](https://docs.conda.io/en/latest/miniconda.html) environment.
+This codebase has been developed with python 3.8.18, PyTorch 2.0.1, CUDA 11.8 and torchvision 0.15.2 with the use of an [anaconda/miniconda](https://docs.conda.io/en/latest/miniconda.html) environment.

-While we have not actively tested newer variants of PyTorch and CUDA, we expect these to work in the same way and not cause any major issues.
+While we have not (yet) actively tested newer variants of PyTorch and CUDA, we expect these to work in the same way and not cause any major issues.
 If you encounter any, please reach out!

 **NOTE**: While we make use of parts of the [timm](https://huggingface.co/docs/timm/index) library, we provide a **modified and extended** version [here](timm) as part of this repository.